 Anemia in Beta Thalassemia

-Excess alpha chains may also form tetramers which often lead to red cell membrane damage and decreased red cell deformability.
+In addition the excess free alpha chains produced in this condition form insoluble precipitates within the red blood cells, often causing red cell membrane damage and decreased cellular deformability.
 This leads to a hemolytic anemia.
 Adding to the anemia is a decrease in the total amount of hemoglobin produced in spite of the erythroid hyperplasia of the bone marrow.